 We need to maintain our physical fitness levels to prevent injuries and illness.
 There's a correlation between poor levels of physical fitness and increased risk of disease and injury.
 The lower the level of fitness, the higher the risk of injury.
-We should incorporate four types of exercise into our fitness plan: 1) Aerobic or cardiovascular exercise, 2) strength training, 3) stretching exercise, and 4) relaxation exercise.
+Four types of exercise for your fitness plan: 1) Aerobic or cardiovascular exercise, 2) strength training, 3) stretching exercise, and 4) relaxation exercise.

 Workplace athletes can use ice or cold therapy to control fatigue and soreness after activity.
 Ice application should be between 15 to 20 minutes applied directly onto the skin of the affected area.
-Preferably, crushed ice should be used in a plastic bag with the air removed from the bag.
-An initial aching and/or burning will be felt when the ice is on the skin.
+An initial aching will be felt when the ice is on the skin.
 After 5 minutes, this should go away as the ice takes effect.
 Ice is a great anti-inflammatory!
 Never use heat after activity.

 Vitamin & mineral supplements are not a substitute for healthy eating, but they can fill in the gaps and help combat fatigue and inflammation.
-Many nutrition experts recommend three daily supplements: 1) a high quality multivitamin and mineral supplement, 2) a vitamin D supplement with calcium and magnesium, and 3) an omega-3 fatty acid supplement.
+Experts recommend three daily supplements: 1) a quality multivitamin and mineral supplement, 2) a vitamin D supplement with calcium and magnesium, and 3) omega-3 fatty acids